DustinGrau/DuluthTheatre/docs/lighting-techlab.md

 > This fixture provides built-in effects but we will not be using those program modes through the ETC console.
 By patching through DMX we will have control over the individual RGB LEDs and will use the console to set levels.

+## Patching Demo - Raw DMX

+Within the ETC console you can perform manual patching of a fixture, which is essentially treating each DMX channel as an individual control (such as separate dimmers for red, green, and blue), or you can apply a fixture profile, which allows the console to treat a group of DMX channels as a single light with multiple controllable attributes such as color and intensity.
+Before we run we need to walk, so let’s look at the concept of manual patching first.

 ### EOS Element Configuration

 1. Ceate a new show file for your work, saving with a custom name to track your progress.